Thursday, April 21, 2011

 Sunday/Monday - April 24/25

-I've never actually seen ALICE, and though I've heard it's a bupke from nearly everyone, that consensus shan't stop me from attending.
-Why?
 Fields as Humpty Dumpty!
 Cary Grant as a mockturtle!
-Etc.!
-I have however seen COPPERFIELD and it's first rate -- Fields was a huge Dickens fan and gave this his all -- but it's no comedy, especially with Basil Rathbone as the sadistic evil stepfather, and Fields only shows up towards the second half.
+Etc. Weird but great in its weirdness (see here) COPPERFIELD: Fields was a huge Dickens fan and gave this his all -- but it's no comedy, especially with Basil Rathbone as the sadistic evil stepfather, and Fields only shows up towards the second half.
 But once he does show up he's so great, and the previous stuff is so grim, that tears shall surely ensue.

 So if you're in NYC this coming weekend, look around for me!
 Say hi!
 Say, what's up!?
 You're not a jabberknowl, you're not a mooncalf, you're not those things, are you?
 Speaking of which, there's always some weird old man with a green plastic binder who sits right next to me, unbidden, whenever I go to revivals at the Forum, and he grins and looks at me during the jokes!
 It blows my mind, I can't escape him, so if you can't find me, just look for him, and shudder...